-If you can’t see the floor in your bedroom, can’t find a space to sit on your couch, or can’t slice vegetable on your kitchen counter, your home is in desperate need of decluttering.
+If you can’t see the floor in your bedroom, can’t find a space to sit on your couch, or can’t slice vegetables on your kitchen counter, your home is in desperate need of decluttering.
 Get your act together and create order in your home.

 Organization is key to a clutter-free space.
-It helps maximize your space, give everything their proper place, and maintain order in your home.
+It helps maximize your space, give everything its proper place, and maintain order in your home.
 That said, here are several effective tips to easily organize your home.

 Build Floating Shelves

 Clear up the floor space in your house by taking advantage of open wall areas.
 Build floating shelves in your living room, kitchen, bathroom, or bedroom to organize your stuff.
 Floating shelves are especially convenient for storing books, picture frames, DVDs, and decor pieces in the living room.